 Some funding agencies also have specifications for data storage.
 However, you usually decide yourself which data archive or service best meets your requirements.
 The index re3data reviews a wide range of data archives.

 Yes, the Research Collection complies with all standards and criteria for making data available according the FAIR Data Principles (Findable - Accessible - Interoperable - Reusable).

 Yes.
 The Research Collection is included in the list of repositories that meet the criteria of the SNSF policy on Open Research Data.

 Large data sets can lead to difficulties uploading your data and also when data are downloaded.
 We have no influence on several factors that cause these difficulties (such as browser and internet connection).
 Uploading data packages up to 15 GB is possible, but downloading packages of this size with a browser is usually not feasible.
 Therefore, we recommend using files not exceeding a maximal size of 10 GB.

-More information on this topic can be found on the page Preparing your files.
+More information on this topic can be found on the page Research data.

-Research output from cooperation projects can be deposited in the Research Collection independent of where it was produced, as long as an ETH group or institute takes over the responsibility for obtaining the publication rights from the data producers and for covering the costs for data storage (if data volume exceeds 1 TB).
+Research output from cooperation projects can be deposited in the Research Collection independent of where it was produced, as long as an ETH group or institute takes over the responsibility for obtaining the publication rights from the data producers.

 Please consider the following when uploading the data: